Spastic colon; Irritable colon; Mucous colitis; Spastic colitis

 No one medication will work for everyone.
 Medications your doctor might try include:

-Counseling may help in cases of severe anxiety or depression.
+Therapy may help in cases of severe anxiety or depression.

 Irritable bowel syndrome may be a lifelong condition.
 For some people, symptoms are disabling and reduce the ability to work, travel, and attend social events.